samsonjs/repl-edit/Readme.md

 setEditor
 ---------

-`setEditor('mate -w')` will change your editor to TextMate for this session.
-Note that this command changes the environment variable EDITOR for the repl process.
+`setEditor('mate -w')` changes your editor to TextMate for this session.
+Note that this command sets the environment variable EDITOR for the repl process.

 stash
 -----

-`stash('/path/to/a/file')` will save your command to the named file.
+`stash('/path/to/a/file')` saves your command to the named file.

 unstash
 -------

-`unstash('/path/to/a/file')` will restore the contents of that file for you to run and/or edit.
+`unstash('/path/to/a/file')` restores the contents of that file for you to run and/or edit.

 Future